Sign up to our Newsletter

 Step Six: Pass the Bar Exam

-The final step, and final exam, you’ll have to complete before you can begin representing clients is the bar exam.
+The bar exam is the final step and final exam you’ll have to complete before you can begin representing clients.
 Unlike the MPRE, this exam is considered to be challenging and typically requires a few months of preparation!

-You’re almost at the finish line by this step, so as tempting as it may be to slow down and catch your breath, it’s important you push through to ensure you can cross that line as soon as possible!
+You’re almost at the finish line by this step, so as tempting as it may be to slow down and catch your breath, you must push through to ensure you can cross that line as soon as possible!

 Step Seven: Completing Continuing Education Certificates

-Many tax lawyers also participate in continuing education programs throughout their careers to keep up-to-date with all state and federal income tax laws.
+Tax lawyers also participate in continuing education programs to keep up-to-date with all state and federal income tax laws.

-While tax attorneys generally ensure there are no discrepancies in their clients’ taxes or help them resolve discrepancies, the specific tasks they perform to do this successfully include:
+While tax attorneys generally ensure there are no discrepancies in their clients’ taxes or help them resolve differences, the specific tasks they perform to do this successfully include:

 • Helping businesses fill out their corporate tax forms